Arthgyaan

 Term insurance policies generally have global coverage and should be continued.
 You need to ensure that the payment goes from an active bank account in your name and is not linked to a credit card that you might cancel later.
 Contact the insurance company to change your premium to an annual payment mode to reduce operational issues like payment failures.
 If there is a payment failure or something else goes wrong in renewal, there will be a requirement of a medical test to reinstate the policy which will not be possible from outside India.

 Endowment, whole life and ULIPs should either be surrendered or made paid up.
 Do not waste additional money in paying the premiums for their meagre returns.
-You do not need to inform the age.
+You do not need to inform the agent.
 Instead, visit the nearest branch to get this done.

 Health insurance